sveawebpay/php-integration/README.md

 >You can go by *PayPage* and choose to show all your payments here, or modify to exclude or include one or more payments.
 Use [`->usePayPage()`] (https://github.com/sveawebpay/php-integration#153-paypagepayment) where you can custom your own *PayPage*.
 This introduces an additional step in the customer checkout flow, though.
 Note also that Invoice and Payment plan payments will return an asynchronous when used from PayPage.

-### Synchronous payments - Invoice and PaymentPlan
+### Synchronous payments -- Invoice and Payment plan
-The request gives an instant response.

 ### 1.5.1 InvoicePayment
 Perform an invoice payment.
-This payment form will perform a synchronous payment and return a response.
+This payment form will perform a synchronous payment request and returns a response object.

 ```php
 ...